detri/entt_ext/README.md

 ```

 ### Groups
-Systems often need to run in a determinstic order.
+Systems often need to run in a deterministic order.
 Groups help facilitate that.
 A Group will run systems placed in them, in the order placed, whenever the group is run.

 #### Example (using Raylib functions)